Conveyancing Fees Wales: A Guide

 When do you pay conveyancing fees?

 Your conveyancer may offer to work on a “no sale, no fee” guarantee.
 This means that, should the worst happen and the sale falls through, you won’t need to pay to the full conveyancing bill.
-However, you would still need to cover to cost of disbursements that have happened so far.
+However, you would still need to cover to cost of disbursements so far.
 Some conveyancers may also waive the costs of their time so far, if you use them to buy another property.

 How can I save on conveyancing fees?

 Shop around and get quotes but check what each firm is offering, how their fees are worked out and what is and what isn’t included.
 Don’t go on cost alone as this could be a false economy – look for personal recommendations and good reviews.
-Online firms are likely to work out cheaper but you won’t get the same level of service.
-When getting quotes, give the conveyancer as much information as you can, as this will help ensure that their quote is accurate.

 Free Instant Valuation